 What To Do About It: A broken vessel on the face can be treated by applying apple cider vinegar to the area, Dr. Jaliman says.
 “The apple cider vinegar will help reduce the appearance of the spider veins by lessening the redness,” she says.

 If the home remedy doesn't help or broken blood vessels are found elsewhere on the body, in-office treatments can erase them from sight.
-Laser treatments, like CoolGlide Laser Vein Reduction Therapy, typically cost about $750 USD per session and may require a follow-up visit before the redness is banished.
+Laser treatments, like CoolGlide Laser Vein Reduction Therapy, typically cost upwards of $750 per session and may require a follow-up visit before the redness is banished.

 What It Looks Like: A mole that has become red or begins to bleed.